In fact, everyone who wants to live a godly life in Christ Jesus will be persecuted,2 Timothy 3:12 NIV

 For many, this is one of the most challenging passages in the Bible.
 At least, it would be if it were better known.
 Its message is really quite challenging.
 It holds for us the promise of suffering for Christ.

 All who want to live godly lives in Christ Jesus will be persecuted.
 We would like it better if it said that they might be persecuted.
 We would like it even better if it said we would not suffer persecution.
 But it doesn’t.
 It says they will be persecuted.
 There seems to be no exception here.

-I don’t believe that means we will necessarily experience physical abuse, although that it possible.
+I don’t believe that means we will necessarily experience physical abuse, although that is possible.
 But it is only reasonable to expect the world at large to reject us.
-If they reject our Lord why should we be surprised when they reject those who are in Christ.
+If they reject our Lord, why should we be surprised when they reject those who are in Christ?
 Instead of being surprised, rejoice that you are counted worthy to suffer for Christ (Acts 5:41).
 Embrace the promise of suffering.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.